-Physical anthropologists combine biological and cultural research to study how the human species developed and how that history shapes our existence.
-The legacy of seven million years of evolutionary change impacts us in many ways, including our health, genetics, and appearance.
+Physical anthropologists combine biological and cultural research to study how humans developed and how that history shapes our existence.
+The legacy of seven million years of hominin evolution impacts us in many ways, including our health, genetics, and appearance.
 Meanwhile, our extensive cultural development sets us apart from other animals and constantly impacts our lives.

 - test hypotheses about human evolution using modern anthropometric and physiological lab techniques;